rust-tw/book-tw/src/ch20-01-single-threaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-06/src/main.rs:here}}
 ```

-<span class="caption">Listing 20-6: Matching the request and handling requests
+<span class="caption">範例 20-6: Matching the request and handling requests
 to */* differently from other requests</span>

 First, we hardcode the data corresponding to the */* request into the `get`